Ratnachand04/FINBIN/README.md

 # Crypto Intelligence Terminal

+> **Updated research draft:** [Overleaf manuscript](paper/jfds_overleaf/main.tex) and [replication instructions](RESEARCH_README.md).
+Run `python scripts/reproduce_jfds.py` for the revised paper.
+This 30-feature daily-classifier study does not validate every LLM or live-platform component described below.
+Earlier evaluation numbers and claims below are retained as historical project documentation and are superseded by `docs/jfds/results.json` for the new paper.

 Self-hosted crypto trading intelligence system using open-source LLMs to analyze sentiment, predict prices, and generate actionable trading signals.

 > **Measured results:** [Performance Evaluation](#performance-evaluation) &nbsp;|&nbsp;